weismanm12/finances-database/README.md

 ## Loading Data into Dimensional Tables

-Data was loaded into the dimension tables in the form of csv files.
-To view this data view the [dimensions_table_data](dimensions_table_data) folder.
+Data was loaded into the dimension tables in the form of  files.
+To view this data, see the [dimensions_table_data](dimensions_table_data) folder.

 ## Transactions Data Cleaning

+Transactions were loaded into the database from all accounts present in `account` dimension table (savings account, checking account, credit card).
+This account data was manually extracted individually for savings account transactions, checking account transactions, and credit card account transactions from my online banking website in the form of CSV files.
+This data was then loaded into a Jupyter notebook and each datset was individually transformed with Python.
+User defined functions were created to streamline this process, only requiring manual review of transactions that could not be accurately processed.
+To view these functions see the [financial database cleaning functions] (financial_database_functions.py).

+I have also performed a sample data transformation for data coming from each data source, view below:

 ## Loading Data into Transactions_Facts Table